validate-io/array-function/README.md

 ===
 ### Raw

-A lower-level API are provided which forgo some of the guarantees of the above APIs, such as input argument validation.
-While use of the above APIs is encouraged in REPL environments, use of the lower-level interfaces may be warranted when arguments are of a known type or when performance is paramount.
+A lower-level API is provided which forgoes some of the guarantees of the above APIs, such as input argument validation.
+While use of the above APIs is encouraged in REPL environments, use of the lower-level interface may be warranted when arguments are of a known type or when performance is paramount.

 #### validate.raw( fcn, arr )